adaptris/interlok-docs-legacy/pages/cookbook/cookbook-jdbc-data-query.md

 There are two main ways to handle the results of your query.
 Either by using an [XML ResultSetTranslator][] or a [Metadata ResultSetTranslator][]; we have found that these translator types will cover the majority of use cases.
 Each of the translator types defines common behaviour shared between the concrete sub classes.
 Naturally, if your use case isn't covered then you can write your own implementation of [ResultSetTranslator][].

-> If converting to XML, then you should consider setting `strip-illegal-xml-chars=true`; illegal characters are not a problem when writing XML; it will be a problem when you read it in (later on when you need to use XSLT).
+{% include tip.html content="If converting to XML, then you should consider setting `strip-illegal-xml-chars=true`; illegal characters are not a problem when writing XML; it will be a problem when you read it in (later on when you need to use XSLT)." %}

 ## XmlPayloadTranslator ##